Pohela Boishakh (Bangla New Year) Date – Friday, 14 April, 2023 in Bangladesh

 New Year’s festivities are closely linked with rural life in Bengal.
-Usually on Pahela Boishakh, the home is thoroughly scrubbed and cleaned; people bathe early in the morning and dress in fine clothes.
-They spend much of the day visiting relatives, friends and neighbors.
+Usually, on Pahela Boishakh, the home is thoroughly scrubbed and cleaned; people bathe early in the morning and dress in fine clothes.
+They spend much of the day visiting relatives, friends, and neighbors.
 Special foods are prepared to entertain guests.
-This is one rural festival that has become enormously big in the cities, especially in Dhaka.
+This rural festival has become enormously big in the cities, especially in Dhaka.

 Boishakhi fairs are arranged in many parts of the country.
 Various agricultural products, traditional handicrafts, toys, cosmetics, as well as various kinds of food and sweets are sold at these fairs.
 The fairs also provide entertainment, with singers and dancers staging jatra (traditional plays), pala gan, kobigan, jarigan, gambhira gan, gazir gan and alkap gan.
 They present folk songs as well as baul, marfati, murshidi and bhatiali songs.
 Narrative plays like Laila-Majnu, Yusuf-Zulekha and Radha-Krishna are staged.
 Among other attractions of these fairs are puppet shows and merry-go-rounds.